EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Pragmatic economic-logistic analysis focused on commercial impacts
+Pragmatic economic and logistical analysis focused on commercial impacts

 Dominant angle identified — does not reflect unanimity of this country’s media